alexdieu/KGB_VING/README.md

 You can have mutiple packages . (like ` "package":["https://raw.githubusercontent.com/alexdieu/PyurlscannerLIB/master/urlscanner.py", "other1.com/example.py", "other.com/exmaple.py]`)

+PLEASE MAKE SURE THE CONTENT IS RAW .
+DO NOT SEND WITH CUSTOM POLICIES OR ELSE.
+JUST UPLOAD THE FILE AND GET THE RAW URL .

 ### FOR WHAT UTILISATION WAS IT CREATED ?

 It was created in the goal of creating packages in python than you can easily install and create in a short time .